Carpathian Campaign: Battle

 The Carpathian Front of World War I was a theater of conflict, part of the greater Eastern Front, centered on the Carpathian Mountains in which Austro-Hungary faced Russian forces.
 More than half of the 1.1 million Austro-Hungarian troops deployed on the Carpathian Front in the first four months of 1915 were killed, injured, captured, or incapacitated by disease, however, casualties became so high that the Austro-Hungarian army eventually lost detailed track of losses.

 According to Prit Buttar, "The rugged peaks and passes of the Carpathians formed a natural barrier between Galicia, now in Russian hands, and the great plain of Hungary and the Danube valley.
 At the time, there were five main passes through the mountains, at Wyszkov, Verecke, Uzsok, Lupkov, and Dukla."
-At the beginning of 1915, the Austro-Hungarian forces along the Carpathians included (west to east) Archduke Joseph Ferdinand of Austria's Fourth Army, Svetozar Boroević's Third Army with the VII, X, and XVIII Corps, and Alexander von Linsingen's South Army.
-Russian forces consisted of Aleksei Brusilov's 8th Army, with the XXIV, XII, and VII Corps, reinforced by the XXII by the end of January.
-Austro-Hungary's Conrad planned a drive northwards from the Carpathians to commence on 22 January, while the Russian Army planned an attack southwards to commence on 25 January.
-By 26 January, Linsingen's South Army was able to take the Verecke Pass, and advance onto the Uzsok Pass, while the Austro-Hungarian Third Army, after some initial success, had been driven back to their starting line.
-On 5 February, the Russians captured the important rail link of Mezőlaborc, while Boroević's Third Army of 135,000 men, suffered almost 89,000 dead, wounded, sick, or captured.
+At the beginning of 1915, the Austro-Hungarian forces along the Carpathians included (west to east) Archduke Joseph Ferdinand of Austria's 4th Army, Svetozar Boroević's 3rd Army with the VII, X, and XVIII Corps, and Alexander von Linsingen's South Army.
+Russian forces consisted of Aleksei Brusilov's 8th Army, with the 24th, 12th, and 7th Army Corps, reinforced by the 22nd by the end of January.
+Austro-Hungary's Conrad planned a drive northwards from the Carpathians to commence on January 22, while the Russian Army planned an attack southwards to commence on January 25.
+By January 26, Linsingen's South Army was able to take the Verecke Pass, and advance onto the Uzsok Pass, while the Austro-Hungarian 3rd Army, after some initial success, had been driven back to their starting line.
+On February 5, the Russians captured the important rail link of Mezőlaborc, while Boroević's 3rd Army of 135,000 men, suffered almost 89,000 dead, wounded, sick, or captured.
 The Russian ranks suffered as much, as the first campaign in the Carpathians came to an end.

 Kusmanek, the Przemyśl commander, estimated he had enough supplies to last until March.
-This prompted Conrad to try and advance past the Russian lines along the Carpathians once again, ordering Eduard von Böhm-Ermolli's Second Army to reach Przemyśl by 12 March.
-Kolomea was captured by Pflanzer-Baltin on 16 February, and Stanislau on 20 February.
-However, the Russians transferred their Ninth Army to that sector, and by early March, Stavka placed increased emphasis on a southern campaign.
+This prompted Conrad to try and advance past the Russian lines along the Carpathians once again, ordering Eduard von Böhm-Ermolli's 2nd Army to reach Przemyśl by March 12.
+Kolomea was captured by Pflanzer-Baltin on February 16, and Stanislau on February 20.
+However, the Russians transferred their 9th Army to that sector, and by early March, Stavka placed increased emphasis on a southern campaign.
 An invasion of Hungary would be an attempt to knock the Austro-Hungarian Empire out of the war, and according to Buttar, "In addition to weakening Germany by eliminating its main ally, this would induce Romania and Italy to enter the war against the Central Powers."
-Heavy snow in mid-March, and Russian counterattacks meant little real change in battlefield positions, until 20 March when the Russian offensive commenced.
-On 22 March, Przemyśl surrendered.
-With Conrad's front line in danger of retreat, Georg von der Marwitz's Beskidenkorps counterattacked, forcing the Russians to be driven back and their Eighth and Ninth Armies put on the defensive.
+Heavy snow in mid-March, and Russian counterattacks meant little real change in battlefield positions, until March 20 when the Russian offensive commenced.
+On March 22, Przemyśl surrendered.
+With Conrad's front line in danger of retreat, Georg von der Marwitz's Beskidenkorps counterattacked, forcing the Russians to be driven back and their 8th and 9th Armies put on the defensive.